General-in-chief: Confederate States

 On January 31, 1865, the 2nd Confederate States Congress established a “General in Chief of the Armies of the Confederate States”.
 General Robert E. Lee was appointed to the position on February 6 and served until the end of the American Civil War.
 During the entire time, Lee retained command of the Army of Northern Virginia, serving in both positions until he was paroled as a prisoner of war on April 12.

 Venezuela

-Since the age of the independence war in Venezuela, the most senior officer is designated as general-in-cJefe (General en Jefe).
+Since the age of the independence war in Venezuela, the most senior officer is designated as general-in-chief (General en Jefe).
 From its creation, the rank was represented by three suns (equivalent to three-star rank), but with the creation in 2008 of the rank of major general, four suns (equivalent to four-star rank) are used.

 From the 1940s until 2001 the rank was not used.
 In 2001 Divisional General Lucas Rincon Romero was promoted to general-in-chief.
 He was the first-ever active officer to be promoted after six decades.

 Since 2001, 18 officers have been promoted to this rank or equivalent (13 from the Army including 3 posthumously, 1 from the Air Force, also posthumously, 2 from the Navy, 1 other naval recipient having been promoted to Admiral plus 1 posthumously):